jaminyah/SwiftRecipes/README.md

 * Condition Variables
 * Monitors - mutex + condition variable

 1.3.1 Mutual Exclusion - mutex

+A mutex is a object that can be used by a thread to prevent modification of code sections by another thread.
+It does this by providing a lock() and unlock() function.

 At the assembly language level, three steps are needed in order to increment the value of a variable.
 * Step 1 - Load the value from the variable's memory address into a CPU register.